 With a trust-owned LLC, the most a person can discover from public records is the name of the incorporator and registered agent.
 Since anyone can act as a registered agent (i.e., a friend, our firm, or another company) you may create a Texas Series LLC without revealing your identity.
 The state will ask who the managing member is, however in the case of a trust, the names of the trustees are NOT required.

 This entire structure is “tax neutral” meaning all the income and losses flow out of the LLC to the trust and then on the trust creator’s personal tax return.
 Therefore “tax neutral” means NO CHANGE!

-Furthermore, if you purchase property in the name of trust, your name will not be associated that that property at any stage.
-If you purchase property after the LLC is formed and transfer it, the record of the transfer will show if someone knows where to look – but they won’t know if you sold the property to a third party or moved it to your own entity – because your name is NOT associated with that entity!
-The following digram visually shows this entire process:
+Furthermore, if you purchase property in the name of the trust, your name will not be associated with that property at any stage.
+If you purchase the property after the LLC is formed and transfer it, the record of the transfer will show if someone knows where to look – but they won’t know if you sold the property to a third party or moved it to your own entity – because your name is NOT associated with that entity!
+The following diagram visually shows this entire process:

-In closing, before considering any type of estate planning it is important to understand that you have two estates – a probate estate and a non probate estate.
-Some assets are not subject to probate and will NOT be affected by any type of will or trust such as life insurance, joint bank accounts, transfer upon death designations etc. Real estate, ownership of businesses and anything with a title IS subject to probate.
+In closing, before considering any type of estate planning it is important to understand that you have two estates – a probate estate and a non-probate estate.
+Some assets are not subject to probate and will NOT be affected by any type of will or trust such as life insurance, joint bank accounts, transfer upon death designations, etc. Real estate, ownership of businesses, and anything with a title is subject to probate.
 Therefore a complete estate plan must incorporate your wishes across both estates – probate and on-probate.
 Besides providing asset protection and total financial privacy, our goal is to minimize or even eliminate probate entirely.
-For a free consultation, contact us at 512-464-1110 or firstname.lastname@example.org
+For a free consultation and more information: